 How Does XDR ‘Extend’ SIEM?

 For some readers, SIEM may have immediately come to mind as you perused the qualities of XDR.
 There are some key differences between the two.
-XDR tends to focus on telemetry from within a vendor’s security stack versus data throughout the ecosystem.
-Correlation and alerting also tend to be fully automated, employing use cases that are provided and tuned by the vendor.
+Correlation and alerting tend to be fully automated, employing use cases that are provided and tuned by the vendor.
 Lastly, incident response tends to focus on highly repeatable actions that can be automated, such as sending a suspicious file to a sandbox for detonation, enriching an alert with threat intelligence or blocking an email sender tied to phishing emails.
 This approach differs from SOAR, which can be broadly customized with custom playbooks and used to unite people in addition to technology.

-XDR is not just a place where you consolidate security signals but a place where you can run more advanced analytics.
-As The Forrester Wave for Security Analytics Platforms, Q4 2020 asserts, security analytics and EDR have been on a “collision course” for some time.
+XDR is not just a place where you consolidate security signals but a place where you can run more advanced, correlated analytics.
+As The Forrester Wave for Security Analytics Platforms, Q4 2020 asserts, security analytics and endpoint detection and response have been on a “collision course” for some time.
 Bringing together these capabilities with XDR can provide “highly enriched telemetry, speedy investigations, and automated response actions.”
 Behavioral analytics or machine learning analytics can also enrich content, increase accuracy and lead to automated response actions.

 How Does XDR Compare to MDR?